In the Philippines, it’s really unfortunate that financial education is not built into our school system.

 Can you become a millionaire through a savings account?
 Yes, but only if you consistently save.
 Say that you decide to open Bayani OFW Savings Account from Sterling Bank of Asia, which offers 1% for required balance of P2,000.
 Then, you can actually save at least P8,001.89 per month to become a millionaire at the end of 10 years.

-In addition to regular deposit accounts, banks also offer savings accounts for kids.
+In addition to regular deposit accounts, banks also offer product for children.
+You can read more about the best savings accounts for kids.
 Their interest rates are comparable, if not even higher, than the traditional ones.
 Some banks even offer free dental care, insurance, or educational benefit.
 Below are the top 14 best savings account that you would want to start with your young children.

 2. High-yield time deposit